 Helping People to Accept Change

-As people age, they naturally become less independent and things they once had are lost, which can be hard to accept.
-Counselling courses show us that big changes like this can be tough to adjust to, particularly when living arrangements are altered, but regular counselling can provide perspective and a philosophical view that helps people to feel more connected to what they still have.
+As people age, they naturally become less independent, and things they once had are lost, which can be hard to accept.
+Counselling courses show us that big changes like this can be tough to adjust to, notably when living arrangements are altered, but regular counselling can provide perspective and a philosophical view that helps people to feel more connected to what they still have.

 Keeping Focused on Positivity

 Solitude is quite common for seniors, which can lead people to get stuck in their own bubble where everything is negative.
 An external viewpoint can be crucial in situations like this, allowing the person in question to see things more positively and shake feelings of negativity.
-This can be an issue for anyone cut off from society, regardless of age or circumstance.
+Regardless of age or circumstance, this can be an issue for anyone cut off from society.

 Overcoming the Effects of Trauma

-You don’t need a diploma in counselling to know that people of a certain age are likely to have lost lifelong companions, whether talking about friends or spouses.
-Losing people close to you can be incredibly traumatic and when left to fester inside, the effects can be profound.
-However, with counselling sessions, an opportunity exists to help them see value in their life now, rather than focusing entirely on the past.
+You don't need to be educated to understand that people of a certain age will likely lose lifelong companions, whether talking about friends or spouses.
+Losing people close to you can be incredibly traumatic, and when left to fester inside, the effects can be profound.
+However, counselling sessions offer an opportunity to help them see value in their life now, rather than focusing entirely on the past.

 Enjoy a Rewarding Career With Flexible Counselling Courses

 The work that counsellors do with the elderly in Australia is extremely important, as they provide advice, guidance and sometimes, simply someone to talk to.
-If you could see yourself as a professional in the counselling industry, the good news is that flexible counselling courses can help you get the knowledge you need at your own pace.
+If you could see yourself as a professional in the counselling industry, the good news is that flexible counselling courses can help you get the knowledge you need at your own pace to get started.

-For instance, our Introduction to Relationship Counselling Certificate is like all of our training in that it’s CPD-approved, created in collaboration with industry experts and video-based, making it so much more stimulating and engaging.
+Our Introduction to Relationship Counselling course is like all of our training in that it’s CPD-approved, created in collaboration with industry experts and video-based, making it so much more stimulating and engaging.
 You can find out more about this and all of our courses that cover over 20 different industries, simply by visiting us at www.onlinecoursesaustralia.edu.au.

-Alternatively, if you would like to speak to us directly about your online training needs, give our friendly team of advisors a call on 1300 611 404 and we’ll be happy to assist.
+Alternatively, if you would like to speak to us directly about your online training needs, call our friendly team of advisors on 1300 611 404, and we’ll be happy to assist.